Fırat Kaya: Private life

 Fırat Kaya was born to Turkish-descent parents, Yıldırım and Sevg, as the youngest of two children in Schwäbisch Hall, Germany on 2 January 1995.
-The hearing loss boy started to play football at a young age.
+The hearing-impaired boy started to play football at a young age.

 Club career

-At age 15, Kaya became an amateur footballer playing as a forward in the youth teams of VfR Mannheim (2010–203).
+At age 15, Kaya became an amateur footballer playing as a forward in the youth teams of VfR Mannheim (2010–2013).
 His professional career started with Eintracht Plankstadt (2013–14).
 He later played for the teams VfR Mannheim (2013–14), SF Schwäbisch Hall (2014–15), TSV Nellmersbach (2015–16), TSG Giengen (2015–16), SC 04 Schwabach (2016–17) and TSV Kornburg (2017–18.
 While playing again for SF Schwäbisch Hall (2018–19) in Germany, he moved to Turkey and signed a five-month contract with Tokatspor in January 2019.
 He played in nine matches of the 2018–19 TFF Second League's second half and scored two goals.
-He became so the first hearing-loss footballer to play in the Turkish professional football leagues.
+He thus became the first hearing-loss footballer to play in the Turkish professional football leagues.
 After the end of the Turkish league season, the right-wing forward returned to Germany, and joined TSG Öhringen (2019–20).
 The next season, he signed a one-year contract with the Verbandsliga Württemberg club SV Fellbach (2020–21) in the beginning of September 2020.
 In his club career in Germany and Turkey between 2013 and 2021, he scored a total of 15 goals in 48 matches he played in the Bayernliga Süd, Landesliga Bayern-Süd/Oberbayern, Turkish TFF Second League, Verbandsliga Württemberg and Landespokal Württemberg.